patbl/Skillshare.im/app/views/pages/faq.html.md

 #### What can I share?

-There are questions you should ask yourself when deciding whether to share something:
+There are two questions you should ask yourself when deciding whether to share something:

 * Will others find it valuable?
 * Is it legal?